open-telemetry/opentelemetry.io/content/en/docs/collector/transforming-telemetry.md

         resource.attributes["service.name"] != "app2"
 ```

-To only drop spans from a service called development while keeping all other
+To only drop spans from a service called `service1` while keeping all other
 spans:

 ```yaml